 A run would represent a single execution of a program.
 It would have properties like a start time, end time, parameters used, etc. Each run could possibly have unique parameters each time, especially if one or more functions creates a random number.

 A program, (e.g. an R script), is not exactly an activity but another entity/data object.

 If our model could store runs and separate the idea between programs and runs, data output can be reproducible since the run will have all the information needed to execute the program again using the exact same parameters.

-#4 Updated by ben leinfelder over 4 years ago
+#4 Updated by ben leinfelder almost 5 years ago